Chattanooga Council Against Hate

 Mauricio Velasquez: Diversity Trends in Today’s Workplace

 Robyn LeBron is a member and contributor to WorldAnglican.com.
-She is the Manager-Moderator of Interfaith Professionals on LinkedIn where she advances the interfaith movement by connecting interfaith groups to maximize their efforts.
+She is an interfaith peace advocate and the Manager-Moderator of Interfaith Professionals on LinkedIn where she advances the interfaith movement by connecting interfaith groups to maximize their efforts.
 Robyn is the author of two books, Searching for Spiritual Unity…Can There be Common Ground? and The Search for Peace in Times of Chaos.

 CLICK bottom of graphic for podcast…

-Mauricio Velasquez is the President & Founder of Diversity Training Group (DTG).
+Mauricio Velasquez speaks on Diversity Trends in Today’s Workplace.
+He is the President & Founder of Diversity Training Group (DTG).
 In this follow-up interview (CLICK to see Part 1), he provides an update on the current and emerging diversity issues in the 2017 workplace and an analysis of their increasing intensity.
 With more than 25 years experience in diversity field, Mauricio is a mover & shaker in the business, government, and education sectors.
 He is a regular contributor of articles to the American Diversity Report.

 CLICK below for PODCAST